Almería: Geography

 Due to its arid landscape, numerous Spaghetti Westerns were filmed in Almería and some of the sets still remain as a tourist attraction.

 These sets are located in the desert of Tabernas.
-The town and region were also used by David Lean in Lawrence of Arabia (1962), John Milius in The Wind and the Lion (1975) and others.
+The town and region were also used by David Lean in Lawrence of Arabia (1962), John Milius in The Wind and the Lion (1975), The Gospel of John (2003) and others.

 One of Almería's most famous natural spots is the Cabo de Gata-Níjar Natural Park.
 This park is of volcanic origin, and is the largest and most ecologically significant marine-terrestrial space in the European Western Mediterranean Sea.
 The Cabo de Gata-Níjar Natural Park runs through the municipal areas of Níjar, Almerimar and Carboneras.
 Its villages, previously dedicated to fishing, have become tourism spots.
 The beaches of Cabo de Gata-Níjar Natural Park are also an attraction.

 Almería has one islet that it administers as a part of its territory in the Alboran Sea, Alboran Island.
 The island has a small cemetery, a harbor, and a lighthouse, built in the 19th century.